Santiago del Estero

 In the field of the arts, the town has provided important representatives, such as Ramon Gomez Cornet, Carlos Sanchez Gramajo, Alfredo Gogna, Ricardo and Rafael Tourino in plastic arts and Jorge Washington Abalos, Bernardo Canal Feijoo, Clementina Rosa Quenel, Alberto Tasso, Carlos Virgilio Zurita and Julio Carreras (h) in literature.

 Santiago's musical heritage is one of the most important cultural aspects of the city, with typical folklore chacarera and zamba.
-Some renowned artists and groups include the Manseros Santiaguenos, Alfredo Abalos, Jacinto Piedra and Raly Barrionuevo.
+Some renowned artists and groups include the Manseros Santiaguenos, the Abalos Brothers (particularly Adolfo and Alfredo Abalos), Jacinto Piedra and Raly Barrionuevo.

 See also